MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 ## WS-Federation (ADFS)

-To allow users to login to MyGet using their ADFS account, enable the WS-Federation authentication module.
+To allow users to sign in to MyGet using their ADFS account, enable the WS-Federation authentication module.

 Once the **Add authentication module** dialog is shown, we can find **Settings for WS-Federation (ADFS)**.
 Make sure to keep this window open as we will need it for the remainder of the configuration steps.